AIRI-Institute/SIGNAL/README.md

 The results demonstrated the presence of significant topically organized neurolinguistically plausible differences in the EEG data between incongruity conditions.

 ![](./EEG_processing/topoplot_Incongr-Congr.png)

-The preprocessed and epoched EEG data is available at [HuggingFace](https://huggingface.co/datasets/ContributorsSIGNAL/SIGNAL)

 ## LLM probing